-- Choose and optimise an idea: Use quantitative and qualitative idea-screening to select an idea with which you want to go forward: With online surveys showing respondents different product options you can collect a large amount of data on the different ideas and combine this with qualitative and more in-depth information from interviews and focus groups.
+- Choose and optimise an idea.
+Use quantitative and qualitative idea-screening to select an idea with which you want to go forward.
+With online surveys showing respondents different product options you can collect a large amount of data on the different ideas.
+In combination with qualitative and more in-depth information from interviews and focus groups.
 Use the same process to optimise the chosen product idea.

-- Test your prototype: Based on the information you collected in the previous steps, you can now develop a product prototype and use market research to test its validity and gauge its future success.
+- Test your prototype.
+Based on the information you collected in the previous steps, you can now develop a product prototype.
+As well as use market research to test its validity and gauge its future success.
 Does a select group of your customers e.g. your panel, like the product?
 Do they consider it to be in line with the experience they expect from your business?

 Sign up for our top content straight to your inbox - new insights guaranteed.